coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 - **_create an Azure App Service Web App_**

+	**Azure App Service** is a fully managed web application hosting platform.
+This platform as a service (PaaS) offered by Azure allows you to focus on designing and building your app while Azure takes care of the infrastructure to run and scale your applications.

+	Using the Azure portal, you can easily add deployment slots to an App Service web app.
+For instance, you can create a staging deployment slot where you can push your code to test on Azure.
+Once you are happy with your code, you can easily swap the staging deployment slot with the production slot.

+	The Azure portal provides out-of-the-box continuous integration and deployment with Azure DevOps, GitHub, Bitbucket, FTP, or a local Git repository on your development machine.
+Connect your web app with any of the above sources and App Service will do the rest for you by automatically syncing your code and any future changes on the code into the web app.

+	Baked into the web app is the ability to scale up/down or scale out.
+Depending on the usage of the web app, you can scale your app up/down by increasing/decreasing the resources of the underlying machine that is hosting your web app.
+Resources can be number of cores or the amount of RAM available.

+	Creating a web app allocates a set of hosting resources in App Service, which you can use to host any web-based application that is supported by Azure, whether it be ASP.NET Core, Node.js, Java, Python, etc.

+	Among other things, web app requires the following:
+	- Publish type: You can deploy your application to App Service as code or as a ready-to-run Docker image.
+Selecting Docker image will activate the Docker tab of the wizard, where you provide information about the Docker registry from which App Service will retrieve your image.
+	- Runtime stack: If you choose to deploy your application as code, App Service needs to know what runtime your application uses (examples include Node.js, Python, Java, and .NET).
+If you deploy your application as a Docker image, you will not need to choose a runtime stack, since your image will include it.
+	- Operating system: If you are deploying your app as code, many of the available runtime stacks are limited to one operating system or the other.
+If your application is packaged as a Docker image, choose the operating system on which your image is designed to run.
+Selecting Windows activates the Monitoring tab, where you have the option to enable _Application Insights_.
+Application Insights can be used from Linux-hosted apps as well, but this turnkey, no-code option is only available on Windows.
+	- App Service plans: An App Service plan is a set of virtual server resources that run App Service apps.
+A plan's size (sometimes referred to as its sku or pricing tier) determines the performance characteristics of the virtual servers that run the apps assigned to the plan and the App Service features that those apps have access to.
+Every App Service web app you create must be assigned to a single App Service plan that runs it.
+App Service plans are the unit of billing for App Service.
+The size of each App Service plan in your subscription, in addition to the bandwidth resources used by the apps deployed to those plans, determines the price that you pay.
+The number of web apps deployed to your App Service plans has no effect on your bill.

 - **_enable diagnostics logging_**

 - **_deploy code to a web app_**

+	_Automated deployment_, or continuous integration, is a process used to push out new features and bug fixes in a fast and repetitive pattern with minimal impact on end users.

+	Azure supports automated deployment directly from several sources.
+The following options are available:
+	- Azure DevOps: You can push your code to Azure DevOps (previously known as Visual Studio Team Services), build your code in the cloud, run the tests, generate a release from the code, and finally, push your code to an Azure Web App.
+	- GitHub: Azure supports automated deployment directly from GitHub.
+When you connect your GitHub repository to Azure for automated deployment, any changes you push to your production branch on GitHub will be automatically deployed for you.
+	- Bitbucket: With its similarities to GitHub, you can configure an automated deployment with Bitbucket.
+	- OneDrive: Microsoft's cloud-based storage.
+You must have a Microsoft Account linked to a OneDrive account to deploy to Azure.
+	- Dropbox: Azure supports deployment from Dropbox, which is a popular cloud-based storage system that is similar to OneDrive.

+	There are a few options that you can use to _manually_ push your code to Azure:
+	- Git: App Service web apps feature a Git URL that you can add as a remote repository.
+Pushing to the remote repository will deploy your app.
+	- az webapp up: webapp up is a feature of the az command-line interface that packages your app and deploys it.
+Unlike other deployment methods, az webapp up can create a new App Service web app for you if you haven't already created one.
+	- ZIP deploy: Use az webapp deployment source config-zip to send a ZIP of your application files to App Service.
+ZIP deploy can also be accessed via basic HTTP utilities such as curl.
+	- WAR deploy: It's an App Service deployment mechanism specifically designed for deploying Java web applications using WAR packages.
+WAR deploy can be accessed using the Kudu HTTP API located at https://<your-app-name>.scm.azurewebsites.net/api/wardeploy.
+	- Visual Studio: Visual Studio features an App Service deployment wizard that can walk you through the deployment process.
+	- FTP/S: FTP or FTPS is a traditional way of pushing your code to many hosting environments, including App Service.

+	Within a single Azure App Service web app, you can create multiple deployment slots.
+Each slot is a separate instance of that web app, and it has a separate hostname.
+You can deploy a different version of your web app into each slot.
+Deployment slots are available only when your web app uses an App Service plan in the Standard, Premium, or Isolated tier.
+The new slot is effectively a separate web app with a different hostname.
+That's why anyone on the internet can access it if they know that hostname.
+You can control access to a slot by using IP address restrictions.

 - **_configure web app settings including SSL, API, and connection strings_**

 - **_implement autoscaling rules, including scheduled autoscaling, and scaling by operational or system metrics_**

+	When you create a web app, you can either create a new App Service plan or use an existing one.
+If you select an existing plan, any other web apps that use the same plan will share resources with your web app.
+They'll all scale together, so they need to have the same scaling requirements.
+If your apps have different requirements, use a separate App Service plan for each one.

+	You scale out by adding more instances to an App Service plan, up to the limit available for your selected tier.

+	You scale an App Service plan up and down by changing the pricing tier and hardware level that it runs on.
+Scaling up can cause an interruption in service to client apps running at the time.
+Also, scaling up can cause the outgoing IP addresses for the web app to change.

+	??? autoscaling ???

 ### Implement Azure functions